apptainer/apptainer-userdocs/appendix.rst

 Docker images are comprised of layers that are assembled at runtime to create an image.
 You can use Docker layers to create a base image, and then add your own custom software.
-For example, you might use Docker’s Ubuntu image layers to create an Ubuntu apptainer container.
+For example, you might use Docker’s Ubuntu image layers to create an Ubuntu Apptainer container.
 You could do the same with CentOS, Debian, Arch, Suse, Alpine, BusyBox, etc.

 Or maybe you want a container that already has software installed.
 For instance,